JDGarner/go-playground/README.md

 # Go Playground

-Repo for algorithms and other fun stuff in Go
+Algorithms, patterns and other fun stuff in Go